Abigail-Trapp/kode-kloud-Lab-Inventory/README.md

 Exercise 3: The web servers are linux based hosts and the db server is a Windows machine.
 Update the inventory "/home/bob/playbooks/inventory" to add a similar entry for "server4.company.com" host.
 Find the required details from the table below.
     Note: For Linux based hosts, use "ansible_ssh_pass parameter and for Windows based hosts, use "ansible_password" parameter.

+Exercise 4: We have updated the "/home/bob/playbooks/inventory" file and added a group called "web_servers" for web servers.
+Similarly, addd a group called "db_servers" for database servers.